apache/systemds/algorithms-descriptive-statistics.md

 $$

 where $V_x$, $V_y$, and $V_{x, y}$ are,
-correspondingly, the “stratified” sample estimates of variance
+correspondingly, the "stratified" sample estimates of variance
 $Var(x)$ and
 $Var(y)$ and covariance
 $Cov(x,y)$ computed as